schooldars91-maker/Matixpanel/wizard/README.md

 1. **Multi login**: You can manage several Cloudflare accounts using CLI edition.
 (Only first time token entry on each device).
 2. **Methods**: Both Pages and Workers deployments are supported.
 3. **Cross platform CLI**: Works on all major operating systems i.e. Windows, Android (Termux), macOS and Linux.
-4. **ONE-CLICK installation**: Web edition creates a permanent `Private Link` to install BPB Panel on your account with one click in a few seconds.
+4. **ONE-CLICK installation**: Web edition creates a permanent `Private Link` to install MatiX Panel on your account with one click in a few seconds.
 5. **Privacy**: Web edition gets deployed directly from this repository and CLI edition is built using Github action.
 There's no storage and all open-source.